graphql/composite-schemas-wg/rfcs/SubschemaComposability.md

    build process prior to system start-up.
 2. "Run-time" composition in which the composite schema is created dynamically at system start-up.
-3. "Dynamic" composition , in that subschemas are polled by a managing service (or report changes to a managing service), such that the composition process can be triggered at or after system start-up and that the composite schema is dynamically refreshed as the subschemas change (or go offline!).
+3. "Dynamic" composition, in that subschemas are polled by a managing service (or report changes to a managing service), such that the composition process can be triggered at or after system start-up and that the composite schema is dynamically refreshed as the subschemas change (or go offline!).